Recovery is just a phone call away.

 How Does Alcohol Use Affect the Liver and Cause Liver Damage?

-Over time, this will lead to inflammation, scarring, and the development of fatty liver disease.
 Continued alcohol abuse progresses to more advanced stages of liver disease, such as alcoholic hepatitis and cirrhosis, which are characterized by severe and irreversible damage to the liver’s structure and function.
+The severity of liver damage directly correlates with the amount and duration of alcohol consumption, making the liver one of the primary targets of long-term alcohol addiction effects.

 How Does Alcohol Use Affect the Brain?